Other Legal Professions

-Who Is Getting an Other Legal Professions Degree?
+Who Is Getting a Bachelor’s Degree in Other Legal Professions?

-At the countrywide level, the racial distribution of other legal professions majors is as follows:
+At the countrywide level, the racial-ethnic distribution of other legal professions majors is as follows:

-Americans aren’t the only ones with an interest in other legal professions.
-About 2.6% of those graduating in 2017 were international students.
-The most popular countries sending other legal professions majors to the U.S. are China, Japan and Brazil.
+Americans aren’t the only ones with an interest in Other Legal Professions.
+About 4.8% of those with this major are international students.
+The most popular countries for students from outside the country are:

 Online Other Legal Professions Programs

 In 2018-2019, 109 schools offered a other legal professions program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 You may also be interested in one of the following majors related to other legal professions.